Distance: 11.5 miles | Type: Out-and-Back | Time: 6 – 7 hrs | Level: Hard

-While the hike is long, the trail is well maintained, and effectively graded making it an enjoyable hike from start to finish.
+While the hike is long, the trail is well-maintained, and effectively graded making it an enjoyable hike from start to finish.

-In this guide, I include what to expect hiking Wilson Mountain Trail (North and South), what to pack for the summit, and awesome nearby adventures I recommend.
+In this guide, I include what to expect when hiking Wilson Mountain Trail (North and South), what to pack for the summit, and awesome nearby adventures I recommend.

 Complete Guide to Hiking Wilson Mountain Trail

 Disclaimer: This post contains affiliate links that may earn me a small commission should you click through and make a purchase (at no additional cost to you).
 Thank you in advance for your support!

 Wilson Mountain is the tallest peak in Sedona standing at 7,122 feet.
 From the summit, hikers can gaze over 2,000 feet above Sedona.